Destination West!

 Pearce Ferry Crossing is a historic site that dates back to the 1870s when pioneers and homesteaders were first passing through this desolate region.
 Pearce Ferry was the first place to safely cross the Colorado River south of the Grand Canyon, which was a 270+ mile long impassible obstacle back in those days.
 Pearce Ferry is literally located where the towering cliffs of the Grand Canyon end and the flat river basin begins, so as can be imagined, the scenery in this area is as picturesque as can be.

-Other than the organized excursion vehicles, there is very little traffic at Pearce Ferry Crossing on any given day.
+Other than the organized rafting excursion vehicles, there is very little traffic at Pearce Ferry Crossing on any given day.
 The campground sits empty more often than not, even though this is a free dispersed camping area with basic facilities, fire pits and chargrills.
 There is no cellular signal in this remote area and there is no potable water available, so those who do camp here will truly be on their own.
-The old abandoned campground located on top of the surrounding buttes offers even more remote camping options, but this facility was constructed way back when the Lake Mead water levels were much higher.
-Now the little hidden coves are covered with a sea of desert grass, which is captivating to view.
+An old abandoned campground from long ago when the lake water level was high is located on top neighboring river buttes.
+This section offers even more remote camping options, but the remnants of the old concrete structures are a reminder that the good old days of the lake being full of water are long gone.
+Now the little hidden coves by the campground perches are covered with a sea of desert grass that is captivating to view.

-Fishing and playing on the banks of the Colorado River at Pearce Ferry Crossing definitely will allow the memories of the modern world to fade away and the scenic views of this picturesque area are definitely worth writing home about.
-Very few people camp in this remote area, but getting stranded is not a concern because of the daily river rafter excursion vehicle traffic.
+Fishing and playing on the banks of the Colorado River at Pearce Ferry Crossing definitely will enable the memories of the modern world to fade away.
+The scenic views of this picturesque area are definitely worth writing home about.
 Landscape artists will simply fall in love with the panoramic views and Pearce Ferry is one of the best spots to watch a sunset in this region.
-The free camping opportunity is like the icing on the cake, so be sure to keep Pearce Ferry in mind when exploring the Arizona side of Lake Mead!
+The free camping designation is like the icing on the cake, so be sure to keep Pearce Ferry in mind when exploring the Arizona side of Lake Mead!

 0 Comments